Dr. Dre: Second divorce

 Dre's wife, Nicole Plotzker-Young, filed for divorce in June 2020, citing irreconcilable differences.
 In November 2020, she filed legal claims that Dre engaged in verbal violence and infidelity during their marriage.
 She also stated that he tore up their prenuptial agreement that he wanted her to sign out of anger.
 Dre's representative responded, calling her claims of infidelity and violence in their marriage "false".

 Before being released from the Cedar-Sinai Medical Center, he was ordered to pay Plotzker-Young $2 million in temporary spousal support.
 Between the spring and summer of the year, Dre was ordered by the Los Angeles County judge to pay his ex-wife over $300,000 a month in spousal support.
 The $2 million extension request was also dismissed, due to insufficient claims.

-In July 2021, Dr. Dre was ordered by the Los Angeles Superior Court Judge to pay an additional $293,306 a month to estranged wife in spousal support starting August 1 until she decides to remarry or "further order of the Court".
+In July 2021, Dr. Dre was ordered by the Los Angeles Superior Court Judge to pay an additional $293,306 a month to his estranged wife in spousal support starting August 1 until she decides to remarry or "further order of the Court".
 Then, in August, the judge denied his wife's request for a protective order, due to her being afraid of Dre after a snippet leaked on Instagram of him rapping about the divorce proceedings and his possible brain aneurysm earlier that February; in this snippet, he called his wife a "greedy bitch".

 In mid-October, Dr. Dre was served more divorce papers, during his grandmother's funeral.
 That same month, Dre was officially deemed "single" by the judge.
 The financial owings in this case included expenses of Dre's Malibu, Palisades and Hollywood Hills homes, but not his stock in past ownership of Beats Electronics, prior to its sale to Apple in 2014.
-As of December 2021, the divorce proceedings have entered its final stages.
+In December 2021, the divorce proceedings entered their final stages.
 On December 28, the divorce was settled with Dre keeping most of his assets and income due to the prenuptial agreement, although he would have to pay a 9-figure settlement within one year.

+In October 2024, Dr. Dre was hit with a $10 million lawsuit by a psychiatrist who had served as Dre's marriage counselor during his marriage and divorce.
+The counselor alleged that Dre sent a "barrage" of threatening, harassing, and intimidatory messages, including homophobic rhetoric, to his counselor.